 docker system groups to grant it the necessary permissions.
 However, you can run the dispatcher under any account with sufficient permissions across the cluster.

-Set up all of your compute nodes as you would for a SLURM cluster.
+Set up all of your compute nodes with Docker or Singularity.

 Arvados-dispatch-lsf reads the common configuration file at